Workplace Safety Committee Certification Program FAQs

 Q. When does safety committee member training have to be done in renewal years?

-A. For renewal applications, training in the three areas can be conducted any time within your annual workers' compensation policy period.
+A. For renewal applications, training in the four areas can be conducted any time within your annual workers' compensation policy period.
 Training for new committee members must be completed within 12 months of joining the committee.

 Q. Can annual safety committee certification training be accomplished via teleconference or web-casting from a qualified trainer?